This is a simple reminder during uncharted times!

 NO. A simple word, but hard to say and act upon.
-Yet it is a key to our focus and ultimately to our success.
+Yet it is a key to focus and ultimately to success.
 Steve Jobs advised his many followers “Say no to a thousand things.”
 What are you saying “no” to?

 - No, we don’t take clients like that.

 - No, that’s not part of what we offer.